 Fuses and circuit breakers protect cables and equipment from electrical faults.
 They work in the same manner – interrupting the path of electrical current during fault conditions.
 They are available in a range of current ratings to suit various applications.
 They should be rated such that they will not trigger during any normal loading (including inrush from starting appliances), but need to be rated as small as possible to ensure they are activated in a timely manner during a fault.
 The biggest risk in a 12V system in the event of an electrical fault is fire.
 A fault can occur during a car accident, equipment failure (short circuit in an appliance), cable insulation deterioration, etc. Fuses and circuit breakers should be used to reduce the risk of fire and minimize damage in these circumstances.

 Fuses have a wire element that melts due to the heat generated from high current, creating an open circuit in the event of a fault.
 The advantages of fuses over circuit breakers are lower cost and faster acting (minimizes damage).

 Circuit breakers work through thermal and / or magnetic pickups that are triggered by high current.
 Circuit breakers are resettable whereas fuses need to be replaced once they have blown.

 To avoid cluttering drawings and repetition, fuses and circuit breakers will not be covered in each section.
 Instead apply general principles to your design:

 – Fuses and circuit breakers should be used in any 12V system.
+Omitting fuses could lead to fire and denial of insurance claim.
 Ideally every cable feed should be individually protected, but this introduces complexity.
 The design is a trade-off between complexity and fault discrimination.

 – Place fuses and circuit breakers on the positive side of cable runs